smajert/interpretable_mnist/readme.md

 (see fig. [2](#model_prototype_overview)).
 When performing a prediction, the model also informs you of the similarity of the prototypes to the image, and which area in the image is similar to the prototypes, as can be seen in fig. [1](#classify_trousers).
 Note that fig. [1](#classify_trousers) shows all prototypes of the class the image was predicted as, meaning prototypes of the class that do not really fit (i.e. they have a low similarity score) are also depicted.
 <figure id="model_prototype_overview">
   <img src="figures/model_overview.png" alt="The learned prototypes of the model with their weights" width="1500">
   <figcaption>
         Figure 2: Overview of all prototypes (in the red squares) of a trained ProtoPNet model and their weights.
             The weights are chosen to sum to one, but can be negative, indicating that matching the prototype will reduce the samples probability to belong to a class.
-Note that there seem to be some rather unusual images in the trouser category, one with two trousers and one with a trouser and a pullover ([?](## "At this point, I am pretty sure that both ProtoPNets and ConvNets are better at classifying these images than I am")) to be precise, that actually reduce the probability of an image belonging to the "trouser" category.
+Note that there seem to be some rather unusual images in the trouser category, one with two pairs of trousers and one with trousers and a pullover (<a href="#" title="At this point, I am pretty sure that both the ProtoPNet and the ConvNet are better at classifying these images than I am">?</a>) to be precise, that actually reduce the probability of an image belonging to the "trouser" category.
   </figcaption>
 </figure>